typst-community/guidelines/src/chapters/api/interoperability.typ

 The choice to make an item private or part of a function's behavior hardcoded can negatively impact it's interoperability, but the opposite can lead to bloated and intimidating APIs.
 Depending on the target audience of your package you may chose one over the other.
-Developers may require APIs with more configurabe parameters while end users may just want a simple to use API that doesn't get in their way.
+Developers may require APIs with more configurable parameters while end users may just want a simple to use API that doesn't get in their way.

 == Visibility
 In order to provide other package authors with the ability to write extensions to your package they must usually be able to access certain internals of your package.